PaulFremont3/SIVZ_coexistence/Codes/Models/README.md

   - **run_simulations_SIVZ_and_SIVRZ_paremeters_optimisation_epipelagic_ocean.sh**: used to run in parallel  the optimization of parameters, it divides the grid search in 50 equal chunks of parameters combinations e.g. if 10^6 parameter combination are tested, one job will test 10^6/50= 20000 combinations
   - **concatenate_results_optimisation_params.sh**: used to concatenate rsult files from the optimisation

-# 2. HOW TO RUN THE SIMULATIONS
+# 2. RUN THE SIMULATIONS

 In a HPC cluster: